 - Barcode.
 When it comes to membership cards, you can also use the camera on your smartphone to capture the card’s barcode.

 - Manually.
 Again, this is just for membership cards – you can manually copy in the card details if you’re struggling with the magnetic stripe.

 Once you’ve added all your cards to Fuze Card, the hard part is pretty much over.
 You can then take Fuze Card with you, pick the card you need each time thanks to the small buttons and the display on the surface of Fuze, and then use it just like any other card.

 However, there is a big BUT you need to take into account.
-As of February 2019, Fuze hasn’t released the chip version of the card – it says it’s planned for March 2019.
+Fuze Card can’t be used to make Chip and Pin or contactless payments.
 So, for now, you can only buy the magnetic stripe version, which means your Fuze Card will only be accepted wherever you can swipe your payment card.
 If the shop you’re in only takes chip payments, you can’t use it.

 Fuze Card price

 As of August 2022, Fuze Card costs $129 (around £110), to which you need to add taxes and shipping to the UK, amounting to a total $180.40 (almost £155).